ASCIA Reports and Submissions

 - ASCIA response to Medical Research Future Fund consultation to inform the third Australian Medical Research and Innovation Priorities 2020-2022.
 Lodged 7 October 2020.

 ASCIA response to dupilumab (Dupixent®) application for severe uncontrolled asthma (included in the November 2020 PBAC meeting agenda).
 Lodged 21 September 2020.

 ASCIA letter PBAC re Dupilumab 2020-09-2147.86 KB

-- ASCIA response to Anapen adrenaline (epinephrine) autoinjector application, that is on the November 2020 PBAC meeting agenda.
+- ASCIA response to Anapen adrenaline (epinephrine) autoinjector application (included in the November 2020 PBAC meeting agenda).
 Lodged 17 September 2020.